Which Is More Likely To Get You into College: the SAT or ACT?

 Watch this article as a video:

-Does the DSAT or the ACT make your college application stronger?
+Does the Digital SAT or the ACT make your application stronger?

 Is the SAT or the ACT more popular?

-Though the SAT may have been more popular in the past (and if you’re a parent reading this, that’s probably what you remember), the gap between the number of students taking the ACT vs. the SAT started closing around 2009 and was virtually nonexistent by 2012.
+Though the SAT may have been distinctly more popular in the past, the difference between the number of students taking the ACT as opposed to the SAT started getting smaller around 2009; by 2012, the two tests were almost neck and neck.

-And most recently, of course, the SAT has become fully digital.
-We don’t yet have enough data to conclude one way or the other whether this transformation from paper- to computer-based will affect the DSAT’s popularity versus the ACT.
-Only time will tell, there.
+In 2024, of course, the SAT went fully digital; the following year, the ACT began offering a digital option, too.
+We don’t yet have enough data to conclude one way or the other whether this transformation from paper- to computer-based will affect the Digital SAT’s popularity versus the ACT’s.

-But ultimately, what’s even more crucial than the matter of which test is “more popular” among test-takers is:
+But ultimately, what’s even more important than the matter of which test gets more enrollees is:

-The first thing you should know about college admissions testing is this: the ACT and the Digital SAT both fulfill the exact same requirement in your college application.
+The first takeaway here is: the ACT and the Digital SAT both check the exact same box on your college application.

-That is, IF a college requires a standardized test in order for you to apply to their institution, either test—the SAT or the ACT—will check that box for you.
+That is, IF a college requires a standardized test in order for you to apply to their institution, either test—the SAT or the ACT—will fulfill that requirement for you.

 And in these cases, no, it does NOT matter which you take: admissions officers have concordance tables that translate Digital SAT scores to ACT scores and vice versa.
 (And in case you were curious: these are the same concordance tables that were used for the old paper-based SAT!)
 This lets the officers quickly see how well you did in comparison to all the other applicants.